 The first disciplinary action has been taken against an Allegheny County notary for a violation of the new notary law – RULONA.

-PAN Members only: If you’ve been promoted, changed jobs, gotten married or had a baby, we’d love to announce it in upcoming issues of Notary Notes.
+If you are a member of PAN and you’ve been promoted, changed jobs, gotten married, had a baby or started your own business, let us know.
+We’d love to announce it in upcoming issues of Notary Notes.